tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 ## Cookies

 At this point, we can render our application within an `iframe` in Jira (or wherever you set your `frame-ancestors`).
-However, when you run the application, you may find issues with the user session.
-In my case,  the frame would continuously reload when trying to a LiveView page.
+However, even though your application is renderable, you may find your application doesn't work quite right.
+For me, I found the application would constantly reload when trying to view a LiveView page.
+You may also see problems if you have user login or when interacting with forms.

 The Phoenix server tried to log a message hinting at the problem: